christopher-altman/autodidactic-qml/README.md

 This repository is a **deliberately constrained falsifier**.
 It is engineered to answer one question cleanly:

-> *Does "local structural proximity" (0th–2nd order information) imply local recoverability of function after damage?*
+> *Does “local structural proximity” (0th–2nd order information) imply local recoverability of function after damage?*

 The design choice is austerity: fixed protocol, fixed seeds, minimal degrees of freedom, and recovery objectives that succeed at **matching the proxy** (spectra / CKA / Jacobians / HVPs) even when they fail to recover function.

 **Scope note (important):** The testbed is a transparent model (matrix → cyclic RNN correspondence + self-reconstruction task).
 The result is therefore not a blanket statement about every modern architecture.
 It *is* a concrete counterexample showing that, in at least one clean setting, local proxies can be satisfied while functional identity is not recovered.

-The narrow scope is a feature: if local recovery fails in a system this small and glass-box, any claim that proxy-based local recovery is "obviously reliable" at scale should be treated as an empirical hypothesis, not an assumption.
+The narrow scope is a feature: if local recovery fails in a system this small and glass-box, any claim that proxy-based local recovery is “obviously reliable” at scale should be treated as an empirical hypothesis, not an assumption.

 ---